-We are excited to announce our 2017 Summer Internships!
+We are now accepting applications for our 2017 Summer Internships!

 These are unpaid internships that will provide the right candidates with experience that can help bolster their resume and provide an introduction to the workings of an environmental nonprofit.
 Doing good, gaining experience and working with a dynamic group of passionate environmental scientists and advocates is what these internships are all about.